Saruniks/zeep/README.md

 The generated code does *not* have any dependencies on this library.

 Check the examples and the Cargo.toml for a complete list of dependencies.

+## MODIFICATIONS IN THIS BRANCH

+Some modifications are made, to fix some issues on some custom wsdl/xsd
+# fixed fault soap wrapper, so that generated type is the same as defined in xsd.
+# removed `xmlns` attribute from `soapenv:Body` element.
+# added `tns` prefix attribute to requests and response root element type.
+# provided a way to disable generating top level comments via FileWriter::process_file, useful when thing is generated in build script and imported via macro in custom module.

 ## Installation